HasanMammadov/VPC_Practice/README.md

 ### Route Tables.

 * We need creat public and private RT.
-* We need configure inbound rukles and outband rules.
+* We need configure inbound rules and outband rules.

 ### NACL's (A Network Access Control List).